microsoft/autorl-research/A2LS/README.md

     --similarity_metric mse
 ```

-To train a agent on the with `A2-winner` on vector-based Cheetah-Run with default hyper-parameters (please refer to appendix for detailed hyper-parameters for each experiment setting):
+To train a SAC agent with `A2-winner` on vector-based Cheetah-Run with default hyper-parameters (please refer to appendix for detailed hyper-parameters for each experiment setting):
 ```
 python train.py \
     --domain_name cheetah_run \